 - Unstrap the lid of the chamber and lift it up the waste chute.

 - Slide or roll the chamber on the trolley to one side and immediately put on the lid from the emptied Out-of-Service chamber.
-The lid contains an insect-screened air intake cap to allow circulation to continue.

 - Depending on the model this full chamber is either connected up to the liquid drain and ventilation system beside the In-Service chamber or is capped with insect-meshed breathers and left in an airy and sunny spot on the property to compost.